henryhale/pixsim/docs/image-generator.md

 The process involves transforming the pixel states into a bitmap which is then transformed into squares whose size is equal to an individual pixel's.
 The square is colored basing on the current theme.
-For PNG, the squares are rendered on an Offscreen canvas element, transformed into a Blob of type `image/png` and finally downloaded.
+For PNG/JPEG/WEBP, the squares are rendered on an Offscreen canvas element, transformed into a Blob of type `image/png` or `image/jpeg` or `image/webp` and finally downloaded.
 In case of SVG, `<rect>` elements are used to create pixel representations, then to a blob of type `image/svg+xml` and finally downloaded.